 - Combine the sugar, butter, egg yolk, and vanilla.

 - To the above, add the flour, baking soda, walnuts, and potato chips.
 Combine to form the cookie dough.

 - Form the dough into 1-in balls, and roll each in granulated sugar.
 Put the sugared cookie dough balls on a cookie sheet, spacing to allow for the cookies to flatten as they bake.
 Make crisscross marks with a fork.

-- Bake 12-15 minutes until just barely browned around the edges.
+- Bake at 350°F for 12-15 minutes until just barely golden around the edges.
 Transfer to a wire rack to cool completely.
 Yields approximately two dozen cookies.